matteobernardini/STREAmS/README.md

 STREAmS can be usually executed using a standard MPI launcher, e.g. `mpirun`.
 In addition to the executable, in the running folder you need:
 * `input.dat`: file defining the physical and numerical setup of the simulation, to be customized according to the desired needs.
-Detailed description input.dat file is given below.
+A detailed description of the input.dat file is given below.
 Some examples of input.dat files are available in the `examples` folder.
 * `database_bl.dat`: only required for the `boundary layer` and `shock-boundary layer interaction` flows (this file does not have to be modified by the user).
 The file is available in the examples folder.